 The clutch master cylinder reservoir is located at the rear of the engine compartment on the driver's side.

-See "Engine Compartment Overview" in the Index for more information on location.
+See Engine Compartment Overview on page 5-12 for more information on location.

-Refer to the Maintenance Schedule to determine how often you should check the fluid level in your clutch master cylinder reservoir and for the proper fluid.
-See "Owner Checks and Services" and "Recommended Fluids and Lubricants" in the Index.
+Refer to the Maintenance Schedule to determine how often you should check the fluid level in your master cylinder reservoir and for the proper fluid.
+See Part B: Owner Checks and Services on page 6-7 and Part D: Recommended Fluids and Lubricants on page 6-13.